-40 Medium-Sized Dog Breeds to Fit Any Family
+40 Medium Dog Breeds to Fit Any Family

 The very best medium-sized dogs

-Sure, large dog breeds offer a whole lot of love, but not everyone has the space, strength or savings—they eat a lot!—for a Great Danes or mastiff.
-And while toy dog breeds make ideal compact companions for apartments, they may not be able to keep up on your morning jogs.
-If something in-between is more your speed, here’s the good news: There are medium-sized dogs for every home, family and lifestyle.
+Sure, large dog breeds offer a whole lot of love, but not everyone has the space, strength or savings—they eat a lot!—for a Great Dane or mastiff.
+And while those tiny toy dog breeds make ideal compact companions for apartments, they may not be able to keep up with your morning jogs.
+If something in between is more your speed, here’s the good news: There are medium dog breeds that make the perfect pets for every home, family and lifestyle by offering the best of both worlds.

-Consider this: Medium-sized dog breeds aren’t a one-size-fits-all answer.
-For starters, the most popular dog breeds in the medium-sized category vary considerably in height and weight, tipping the scales anywhere between 20 and 60 pounds in adulthood (sometimes more for males) but measuring under 27 inches tall.
-And then there’s breed traits to consider.
+But before you get one, consider this: Medium-sized dog breeds aren’t a one-size-fits-all answer, either.
+For starters, the most popular dog breeds in the medium-sized category vary considerably in height and weight, tipping the scales at anywhere between 20 and 60 pounds in adulthood (sometimes even more for males) but usually measuring under 27 inches tall.
+And then there are breed traits a pet-parent-to-be has to consider as well.

-“Even within the same breed, individual dogs can have vastly different temperaments, energy levels and behavior traits,” says professional dog trainer Erin Askeland.
+“Even within the same breed, individual dogs can have vastly different temperaments, energy levels and behavior traits,” says professional dog trainer Erin Askeland, who is one of the nine professional canine experts we relied on to curate our list of the best medium dog types.

-Handpicking a dog that fits your lifestyle and expectations is about more than size.
-But whichever breed you choose, proper socialization, plenty of positive training and adequate exercise and mental stimulation are keys to a happy and healthy dog.
-With the help of nine canine experts, we’ve compiled a list of the best medium-sized dogs to help with your research.
+It’s true that picking a dog that fits your lifestyle and expectations goes beyond just size.
+But whichever breed you choose, proper socialization, plenty of positive training and adequate exercise and mental stimulation are the keys you need to raise a happy and healthy dog.
+Read on to find out which medium dog breeds top our experts’ list and might just win your heart too!

 Get Reader’s Digest’s Read Up newsletter for more pet insights, cleaning, humor, travel, tech and fun facts all week long.